RBC Capital's Take on This Canadian Energy Company

 RBC Capital’s Take on This Canadian Energy Company

-RBC Capital analyst Michael Harvey maintained a Hold rating on Advantage Oil & Gas (AAVVF) on October 16 and set a price target of C$2.50.
-The company’s shares closed last Friday at $1.61.
+In a report released yesterday, Shelby Tucker from RBC Capital maintained a Hold rating on Clearway Energy (CWEN.A), with a price target of $26.00.
+The company’s shares closed last Monday at $27.10, close to its 52-week high of $28.48.

-According to TipRanks.com, Harvey is a 3-star analyst with an average return of 2.6% and a 46.2% success rate.
-Harvey covers the Utilities sector, focusing on stocks such as Crescent Point Energy, Paramount Resources, and Birchcliff Energy.
+According to TipRanks.com, Tucker is a 5-star analyst with an average return of 7.2% and a 69.6% success rate.
+Tucker covers the Utilities sector, focusing on stocks such as Public Service Enterprise, American Electric Power, and Nextera Energy Partners.

-Advantage Oil & Gas has an analyst consensus of Strong Buy, with a price target consensus of $2.41, representing a 53.5% upside.
-In a report issued on October 8, CIBC also maintained a Hold rating on the stock with a C$2.50 price target.
+The word on The Street in general, suggests a Hold analyst consensus rating for Clearway Energy with a $26.00 average price target.

 See today’s analyst top recommended stocks >>